Prescriptive and prohibitive rules of hygiene. Social norms

 transport

-Pay for the fare
+Pay for travel

 Smoking on the bus

-By degree of obligation
+By degree of commitment

 2. Standards of expectation